 Last month saw lawmakers make the most significant overhaul of New York’s rent laws in over a generation.
 On June 14th, Gov. Andrew Cuomo signed the Housing Stability and Tenant Protection Act of 2019.
 The change is nothing short of historic and has brought much welcome relief to the 2.4 million people who live in nearly one million rent-stabilized apartments in NYC.
-The changes will address years of rampant abuse by landlords and providing greater protection to the city’s renters.
+The changes will address years of rampant abuse by landlords and protecting the city’s renters.

 Understandably, the city’s landlords and developers were less than pleased.
 They argue that the changes will lead to a deterioration in housing quality as they now have little incentive to renovate buildings.
 Wherever you stand on the argument, it is crucial to understand what the changes mean.
 Below is a full rundown on what’s changed with the new rent regulations in NYC.

 Table of Contents

 Changes that Apply to all NYC Renters